 The NRI was updated several times to accommodate the delineation of the non-tidal wetlands and the 100-year floodplain.
-NRI-047-08-08 was provided with this PPS.
+NRI-047-08-08 was provided with this application.
 The TCP1 and the PPS graphically show the REF correctly; however, the WCO worksheet on the TCP1 does not use the current site statistics from the NRI.
-A condition is included with this PPS to correct the TCP1 worksheet with the current site statistics.
+A condition is recommended to correct the TCP1 worksheet with the current site statistics.
 No additional information is required regarding the NRI.